publiccodenet/about/organization/contact-us.md

 ## Contact us

 Our mission requires collaboration!
-We're eager to hear your questions or suggestions.
+We're eager for your questions or suggestions.

 + email: <info@publiccode.net>
 + post: Keizersgracht 617, 1017 DS, Amsterdam, the Netherlands